FelixFourcolor/noteblock-generator/README.md

 ### Path in
 Path to a music file, or a folder containing multiple music files.

-At this point in time this program is only intended for my own use, so there is no documentation for writing music files.
+This program is only intended for my own use, so there is no documentation for writing music files.
 Follow the `build from source` instructions in my projects in order to replicate my builds.

 ### Path out
 Path to a Minecraft world save folder.